List of awards and nominations received by Archie Panjabi

+Archie Panjabi is a British actress.
+She has received various accolades including prizes at the Berlin Film Festival, the Cannes Film Festival and a Primetime Emmy Award as well as nominations for three Actors Awards, a Critics' Choice Television Award and a Golden Globe Award.

-The list of awards and nominations received by Archie Panjabi includes two NAACP Image Award for Outstanding Supporting Actress in a Drama Series (2011 and 2012), Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series (2010), Best Actress at the Reims Festival (2005), Shooting Stars Award at the Berlin International Film Festival (2005), Best Actress at the Mons International Love Film Festival (2005), and Chopard Trophy at the 2007 Cannes Film Festival for Female Revelation of the Year.
+She has received several awards, including a NAACP Image Award for Outstanding Supporting Actress in a Drama Series (2011 and 2012), Primetime Emmy Award for Outstanding Supporting Actress in a Drama Series (2010), Best Actress at the Reims Festival (2005), Shooting Stars Award at the Berlin International Film Festival (2005), Best Actress at the Mons International Love Film Festival (2005), and Chopard Trophy at the 2007 Cannes Film Festival for Female Revelation of the Year.

 She was named one of the "Top 10 Faces on TV to Watch" by Variety (2009), one of the "Breakout TV Stars of the Year" by Entertainment Weekly (2010), one of the "Top Young Power Women Under 40" by Verve (2011), one of GG2's Power 101 as Britain's "19th Most Influential and Powerful Asian" (2011), one of the "Best TV Characters of the Year" by MTV (2011), one of the year's "Greatest Scene Stealers" by the New York Post (2011), and celebrated as one of "Eight Master Performers Who Turn Television into Art" by The New York Times Magazine.